 General Information About Weebly

-Weebly was established in 2006, the same year as Wix.
+Weebly was established as a free blogging site back in 2006, the same year as Wix.
 Their Free Plan Includes:

 - Free SSL Security